 Shibboleth is an Internet2/MACE project to support inter-institutional sharing of web resources subject to access controls.
 EZproxy contains built-in support that allows EZproxy to act as a Shibboleth 1.3/2.x Service Provider (SP), allowing EZproxy to accept user authentication and authorization information from your institution's Identity Provider (IdP) and to map that information into corresponding EZproxy authorizations.

-Configuring EZproxy for Shibboleth requires careful coordination with your Identity Provider (IdP) administrator.
+Configuring EZproxy for Shibboleth requires careful coordination with your IdP administrator.
 You may need to install a separate SSL certificate that EZproxy will use when communicating with the IdP to request attribute information.
-See SSL Configuration for information on SSL configuration.
+For more information about installing this certificate, see SSL Configuration.